-UniCredit's Board of Directors defines the overall strategy of the Bank, which incorporates the Group's ESG strategy, overseeing its implementation over time.
-The Board is supported by the competent Board Committees in fulfilling its responsibilities with respect to the ESG components integral to the Group's business strategy and sustainability.
+UniCredit's Board of Directors defines the overall strategy of the Bank, of which the Group's ESG strategy is an important pillar, overseeing its implementation over time.
+The Board is supported by the competent Board Committees in fulfilling its responsibilities.
 Each committee is vested with research, advisory and proposal-making powers.